PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 to link to an object named ``y``.
 If there is no object named ``y``, then Sphinx will issue this warning, which gets treated like an error.

-If the text is meant to be a code sample, surround it with double backticks instead of single backticks.
+If the text is meant to be an in-line code snippet, surround it with double backticks instead of single backticks.

 This warning may also occur when there is an extra space between a
 |role| and the argument it is intended to act on.
 For example, this